 That’s where this post comes in.
-Here, you will find some quick tips, phrases, and different ways to introduce yourself, and learn to get the conversational ball rolling.
+Here, you will find some quick tips, phrases, and different ways on how to introduce yourself in Spanish, and learn to get the conversational ball rolling.

 Let’s look at the very basics of how you’ll go about letting the Spanish speaking world know just who you are.

 How boring would it be if the only way we said “hello” to each other was by simply saying “hello”?
 We have a wide range of choices we can select from when greeting other people--hi, good morning/ afternoon/ evening, hey, what’s up?, and the list goes on.